uiowa-irl/AdGraph/README.md

 # MacOS
 ./Chromium.app/Contents/MacOS/Chromium --no-sandbox
 ```
-2. To extract fine grained rendering details create a `CDATASection` element with text `NOTVERYUNIQUESTRING`
+2. To extract fine grained rendering details, create a `CDATASection` element with text `NOTVERYUNIQUESTRING`.
+Execute the following script in Chromium's dev tools.
+The resultant rendering stream will be stored in `{HOME_DIRECTORY}/rendering_stream` directory.
 ```
 document.createCDATASection('NOTVERYUNIQUESTRING');
 ```